cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

         no_output => "true";
         }

-2. Include the file into the failsafe policy, change the follwoing in `failsafe/failsafe.cf`.
+2. Include the file into the failsafe policy, change the following in `failsafe/failsafe.cf`.

         ...
         "cfe_internal_update_policy",